 The exciting work placement element of the course involves a wide range of activities for example: developing and testing aircraft displays, producing ground based equipment or the latest training simulators.

-BAE Systems apprenticeship window typically runs from November to February each year – check them out here!
+BAE Systems apprenticeship window typically runs from November to February each year –But you can register to be alerted as soon as the jobs go live!

 Sieman’s believe great minds think differently.
 That’s why they invest heavily in apprenticeships, with more than 500 roles available all over the UK.
 This includes a well regarded software developer apprenticeship programme.